Speaker Ryan forces out the House chaplain, angers lawmakers

 "May their efforts these days guarantee that there are not winners and losers under new tax laws, but benefits balanced and shared by all Americans," he added.

+Democrats have argued and studies have shown that the benefits of the Trump-Republican tax measure are largely skewed toward the wealthy.

-Rep. Jerry Connolly, D-Va., has started circulating the letter for signatures asking Ryan to explain in detail why he decided to dismiss Conroy.
+Rep. Gerry Connolly, D-Va., has started circulating a letter for signatures asking Ryan to explain why he dismissed Conroy.
 Connolly's office said they hope to have a final letter with signatures Friday to send to Ryan.

 Ryan announced his decision to not seek re-election and retire from Congress on April 11, a few days before Conroy's resignation letter.

-When Ryan gave Pelosi advance notice about Conroy's departure, she made it clear that she disagreed with the speaker and that she had had only received positive feedback about Conroy's service, a Pelosi aide said.
+When Ryan gave Pelosi the advance notice about Conroy's departure, she made it clear that she disagreed with the speaker and that she had received only positive feedback about Conroy's service, a Pelosi aide said.

-Rep. Gerry Connolly, D-Va., expressed outrage in a tweet on Thursday afternoon: "Speaker Ryan fires House Chaplain?
-Is nothing sacred?"

-A spokeswoman for the House chaplain’s office, Karen Bronson, said the office had no comment.

-When Pope Francis visited Congress in 2015, Conroy asked the Pope if he could bless him and the Pope was happy to received the House chaplain's blessing.
+When Pope Francis visited Congress in 2015, Conroy asked the Pope if he could bless him and the Pope was happy to receive the House chaplain's blessing.